starkware-libs/starknet-staking/docs/spec.md

 6. `max_commission` should be greater than or equal to the current commission.
 7. `expiration_epoch` should be greater than the current epoch.
 8. `expiration_epoch` should be no further than 1 year from the current epoch.
+9. `commission` is not above the maximum commission for staking.
 #### access control <!-- omit from toc -->
 Only staker address.
 #### logic <!-- omit from toc -->